 Safe Environment: The facilities have video surveillance throughout the campus as well as outside the school.
-Video footage is archive, and in the event of an incident, will be reviewed as part of an in-depth investigation process.
+Video footage is archive, and in the event of an incident, will be reviewed as part of a depth investigation process.

 All school buildings within the facility shall be inspected at least once during each school fiscal year by a person who is certified by the designated state agency.
 Such inspection shall be conducted to determine compliance with State Board of Education rules and shall include but not be limited to sanitation, wiring, plumbing, structural parts, safety hazards, and general repair needs.
 A copy of such inspection report(s) shall be submitted to the principal, Maintenance Department, Construction Services, Superintendent, and School Board.
 STATUTORY AUTHORITY: 1001.41, 1001.43, F.S.
-The three school facilities are fenced in; this includes all playgrounds for outdoor activities.
+The three school facilities are fenced in, this includes all playgrounds for outdoor activities.
+Central Avenue Elementary and Pleasant Hill Elementary schools will require student transportation during the regular school year out-of-school hour's programs to transport targeted students to their home.
+These communities are considerably distant from the school.
+Students from the Kissimmee Highlands and Hoagland neighborhoods attend Pleasant Hill Elementary.
+The neighborhoods are between five to seven miles from the school.
+Students from Central Avenue Elementary live in the Reef Club Apartments in the McLaren Circle neighborhood which is about three miles from the school and on the west side of John Young Parkway a six-lane highway.
+Many of the parents at both schools require the use of public transportation and therefore would not be able to have their students stay after school as they would not have a way of picking them up after the program has ended.
+Koa Elementary students do not require transportation because it is a predominantly walk-in school and parents' pick-up students at the end of the 21st CCLC program.